howard-stearns/FairShare/README.md

 - **Creating New Groups and New Users** - It changes the implementation slightly when the sets of things are not wired in to the code.
 - **Networking** - Of course, all members of a group need to have a shared realtime definition of the state of that group: balances, membership, etc.
 - **Basic Security** - The basic use of cryptography to safeguard the operations.
-- **Installable app** - Some APIs behave differently when installed on a home screen (e.g., as a [Progressive Web App](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) (PWA)).
+- **Installable App** - Some APIs behave differently when installed on a home screen (e.g., as a [Progressive Web App](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) (PWA)).
 This facilitates notifications, app stores, etc.

 The next group is needed for an MVP, but not necessarily required for establishing the basic behavior:

 - **UX design** - A delightful and easy-to-use experience requires two things that I don't have: 1) an understanding of who will use this and what they want to accomplish, and 2) UX talent.
 However, even within these constraints, the current "engineer's special" UI can surely be improved.
 - **State-tracking UI framework** - It's too early to pick a UI framework, _and_ I specifically want people to understand the current code without needing to first learn some specialist system.
 Thus everything is done in straight-up HTML + CSS + imperative Javascript.
 It would be more robust, and possibly less code, to use a system that tracked changes to ApplicationState and automatically updated all/only those parts of the UI that need to be updated.